canonical/ubuntu.com/HACKING.md

 #### How it works

-The `navigation.yaml` file is read in `webapp/settings.py` to create a Flask settings objects `django.conf.settings.NAV_SECTIONS`.
+The `navigation.yaml` file is read [in `webapp/context.py`](https://github.com/canonical-web-and-design/ubuntu.com/blob/b0b1f1e8fe896166ee0a0a7a2328d1e85f22f84c/webapp/context.py#L53).
+A `navigation` object will be passed through to all templates.

 This is then used in `webapp.context_processors.navigation` in `webapp/context_processors.py` to add two items to the template context: